Tong-ST/Funcher/README.md

 - socat: For IPC/socket communication

 Apps You can use others app but here just quick example to get you started
-- wofi: For application launching / menus (works on Wayland)
+- rofi: For application launching / menus (works on x11)
 - alacritty: For run terminal base app

 Installation Instructions: